-Stacked Beet Salad with Crispy Shallots and Herb Infused Oil by Heartbeet Kitchen
+3. Stacked Beet Salad with Crispy Shallots and Herb Infused Oil by Heartbeet Kitchen

-This Stacked Beet Salad recipe with crispy shallots and herb infused oil is truly delicious and is a great way to shake up beets for even non-beet lovers.
-The herb infused oil dressing makes this healthy dish something really special.
+This Stacked Beet Salad recipe with crispy shallots and herb-infused oil is truly delicious and is a great way to shake up beets for even non-beet lovers.
+The herb-infused oil dressing makes this healthy dish something really special.

-Beets, berries, protein powder and almond milk make up the main ingredients for this awesome and super pretty smoothie bowl.
+Beets, berries, protein powder, and almond milk make up the main ingredients for this awesome and super pretty smoothie bowl.
 It’s great post-workout or as a breakfast treat!

-Make a healthy desk lunch with this watercress, avocado and beet salad topped with lentil and a dijon maple dressing.
+Make a healthy desk lunch with this watercress, avocado, and beet salad topped with lentil and a dijon maple dressing.
 It’s a great source of vitamins and minerals plus protein and fiber.

 Chris is obsessed with beet burgers and considers herself as somewhat of an expert since she’s tried so many.
 This recipe was made in her own kitchen by combining all the things she loves in several different ones she tried.
 Plus, the chipotle aioli on this is good enough as a standalone dip!

-Raspberry Beet Smoothie by Heartbeet Kitchen
+7. Raspberry Beet Smoothie by Heartbeet Kitchen

 Fruity and refreshing, this delicious smoothie pairs raspberries and beets together for the most pretty drink.
-This recipe uses a superfood powder that supports balanced blood sugar, energy and mental clarity, but you can add any of your favorite nutritional powders.
+This recipe uses a superfood powder that supports balanced blood sugar, energy, and mental clarity, but you can add any of your favorite nutritional powders.

 You didn’t think we’d get to the bottom of this list without showcasing a spiralized recipe, did you?
 Good.
-Because of course, we had to include this spiralized beet salad filled with delicious ingredients like cucumber, mint and feta plus it’s finished off with a delightful vinaigrette and crunchy walnuts.
+Because of course, we had to include this spiralized beet salad filled with delicious ingredients like cucumber, mint, and feta plus it’s finished off with a delightful vinaigrette and crunchy walnuts.

-Sweet Beet Yogurt Bowl by Heartbeet Kitchen
+9. Sweet Beet Yogurt Bowl by Heartbeet Kitchen

-Beetroot Hummus by Heavenlynn Healthy
+10. Beetroot Hummus by Heavenlynn Healthy

-Garlic Roasted Root Vegetable Fries by The Real Food RDs
+11. Garlic Roasted Root Vegetable Fries by The Real Food RDs

-- One of the simplest and most delicious ways to prepare beets are to roast them.
+- One of the simplest and most delicious ways to prepare beets is to roast them.
 Simply set your washed and scrubbed beets on foil on a baking sheet.
 Drizzle with olive oil and salt; then cover with foil and crimp the edges.
 Bake at 350 for 45 minutes.

 - When we don’t have time for the above method of roasting beets, we love the brand “Love Beets”.
-Already prepared, just pick them up at the grocery store and toss into a salad or add to a recipe.
+Already prepared, just pick them up at the grocery store and toss them into a salad or add to a recipe.